 What is the difference between group living and single room occupancy living?

-The proposed code no longer employs the term “single room occupancy” – or SRO – because it is just a subset or form of group living.
+The code no longer employs the term “single room occupancy” – or SRO – because it is just a subset or form of group living.
 Group living is also allowed in buildings that function as apartment buildings, but residents have their own bedrooms and may share bathrooms or kitchens.

 Why is there a cap of 3,500 square feet of floor area that applies only to group living?

 The cap is a backstop to ensure group living facilities will be similar in size to allowed household living structures on large lots.
-This cap will not apply to existing buildings, and its application is limited to new group living facilities on oversized, single dwelling, residential lots.
-It will not apply to normal sized lots or to group living in multi-dwelling residential, mixed use or employment zones.
+This cap does not apply to existing buildings, and its application is limited to new group living facilities on oversized, single dwelling, residential lots.
+It does not apply to normal sized lots or to group living in multi-dwelling residential, mixed use or employment zones.
 Aside from this cap, all size, height, coverage and bulk regulations for group and household living are exactly the same.
 This cap is not applied to household living uses because the scale of household living is limited in other ways by density regulations and the number of bedrooms.